-If you're ready to give quilting a go, but aren't quite ready to dive into an entire quilt, it's time for you to meet the quilted placemat.
+If you're ready to give quilting a go, but aren't quite ready to dive into an entire quilt, it's time to meet the quilted placemat.
 It's the perfect project for practicing new skills, is totally manageable for newbies and, well, it's deliciously stylish.

 This particular pattern is extra fun because — hello! — it's reversible.
 With a solid gold fabric on one side and a cheery polka dot print on the other, your mat can go from average weeknight dinner to fancy soiree with a quick flip.

 - 13" x 18" piece of quilting cotton for the front

 - 14" x 19" piece of quilting cotton for the back

 - 14" x 19" piece of quilt batting or fusible fleece

 - 70" of quilt binding ( binding tool rulers optional)